UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_03.md

 ## What we know so far…

   - Machine learning is a different paradigm for problem-solving.

       - It lets you solve problems that seem “untractable” or “unprogrammable”.
       - It reduces the time you spend programming and helps customize and scale your products.

+  - Machine learning can help either reduce the time humans spend on problem solving or help obtain better results.

-  - In supervised learning, we are given a set of observations (𝑋) and their corresponding targets 𝑦 and we wish to find a model function ƒ that relates 𝑋 to 𝑦.
+  - In supervised learning, we are given a set of observations (𝑋) and their corresponding targets 𝑦 and we wish to find a model function that relates 𝑋 to 𝑦.

   - In unsupervised learning, we are given a set of observations (𝑋) and we wish to group similar things together in 𝑋.